Dr-Dufenshmirtz/PowerTraderAI/README.md

 The Hub will:
 **start pt_thinker.py**, wait until it is ready, then it will **start pt_trader.py**.
-You don’t need to manually start separate programs.
+You don't need to manually start separate programs.
 The hub handles everything!

 ---